cardano-apexpool/FreeDropz/README.md

 Setting it too high will create transaction files over the maximum transaction file and the transactions will fail.
 I recommend leaving it 120, the default value.

-You will also need to set amount of ADA (in lovelace, 1 ADA = 1000000 lovelace) to be used for the input UTxOs.
+You will also need to set the amount of ADA (in lovelace, 1 ADA = 1000000 lovelace) to be used for the input UTxOs.
 A part of this amount will be used to cover the airdrop transaction fees, and the rest will be send to the `CHANGE_ADDRESS`.
 The default value is 3 ADA, but 2 ADA should also be enough.
 Do not set it lower than 2 ADA, otherwise the transactions might fail.

     EXTRA_LOVELACE = 3000000